annamisak/annamisak/_posts/digital/2015-10-07-izze-ad-campaign.md

 ---
 layout: mywork
-title: Print Piece 3
+title: Digital Piece 1
 meta: Description of the portfolio piece will be needed to be added here to match the current page content.
 info: Description of the portfolio piece will be needed to be added here to match the current page content.
-bigimg: work-placeholder.jpg
+bigimg: work/izze-big.jpg
-smallimg1: works-place-holder.jpg
+smallimg1: work/izze-small1.jpg
-smallimg2: works-place-holder.jpg
+smallimg2: work/izze-small2.jpg
-smallimg3: works-place-holder.jpg
+smallimg3: work/izze-small3.jpg
-altsmall: Work in progress
+altsmall: Crafting Typography
-image: works-place-holder.jpg
+image: work/izze-small.jpg
 url: /work/
-alt: Title of Print 3
+alt: Title of Digital 1
-category: print
+category: digital
 ---